Chapter 9: The Story of Liberation

 “I want to see my husband, wherever he is,” the queen replied.

-"Oh, I see," she said.
-"I shall take you to the place where your husband is living."
+“Oh, I see,” Saraswati said.
+“I shall take you to the place where your husband is living.”

 The queen looked around.
 “Where am I?”

 Saraswati, who was beside her, said, “This is the empire of your own husband who has reincarnated into another space-time.”

 “Where is my husband?
 He was an old man, seventy-two years old,” the queen said.
 “And this husband is seventy-two years old though he died only yesterday.”